jakobkmar/level-border/readme.md

 should also work with:

 - Spigot or Bukkit
-- clients which support mod loading, such as LabyMod
+- clients which support mod loading

 ### License